PinDyn/frappe_whatsapp/BUTTON_FEATURE_README.md

    - **QUICK_REPLY**: Buttons that send a custom payload when clicked
    - **URL**: Buttons that open a URL when clicked
    - **PHONE_NUMBER**: Buttons that initiate a phone call
+   - **FLOW**: Buttons that trigger WhatsApp Flows with custom flow tokens

 ## How to Use